 2. Shorter Hours

-This is especially true in fields such as business and finance, which have some of the highest overall salaries.
-Men in these fields are more likely than women to take on long hours, so they tend to earn more.
-According to the IWPR, finance has a bigger gender gap than any other field, with women earning only 56% of what their male colleagues make.
-Overall, higher-paying careers tend to have large gender gaps, while low-paying jobs have much smaller ones.
+This is especially true in high-paying fields like business and finance.
+Men in these fields are more likely than women to take on long hours, so they earn more.
+According to the IWPR, finance has a bigger gender pay gap than any other field, with women earning only 66% of what their male colleagues make.

 3. Family Responsibilities